Godfrey Mwakikagile: Education and early employment

 Professor Ali Mazrui stated that Nyerere was "the most intellectual African leader" and "the most original thinker" among all African leaders and "the most enterprising of African political philosophers.
 He has philosophized extensively in both English and Kiswahili."
 He also stated, "The most intellectual of East Africa's Heads of State at the time was Julius K. Nyerere of Tanzania, a true philosopher, president and original thinker....Julius K. Nyerere was in a class by himself in the combination of ethical standards and intellectual power.
 In the combination of high thinking and high ethics, no other East African politician was in the same league."
-Mazrui also said "intellectually, I had higher regard for Julius K. Nyerere of Tanzania than most politicians anywhere in the world."
+Mazrui also stated in The Gambia Echo, 25 July 2008: "Intellectually, I had higher regard for Julius K. Nyerere of Tanzania than most politicians anywhere in the world."

-His global stature as a towering figure was expressed by Mazrui in these terms:
+His global stature as a towering figure was expressed by Mazrui in these terms in "Nyerere and I" in the Daily Nation, Nairobi, Kenya, 26 December 1999:

 "He was one of the giants of the 20th century.
 He did bestride this narrow world like an African colossus.
 Julius Nyerere was my Mwalimu (Teacher) too.
 It was a privilege to learn so much from so great a man."

 His professors and fellow students at the University of Edinburgh remembered him well.
 His humility and simplicity belied his intellect.
-As Trevor Grundy stated:
+As Trevor Grundy stated in " Julius Nyerere Reconsidered," 4 May 2015:

 "He had a formidable intellect and a blotting paper brain.
 Statesmen and journalists were amazed at his knowledge.
 Hardly a soul at Edinburgh guessed he would turn into Africa's number one brain box in years to come.
 As the historian George Shepperson put it in a BBC interview: 'We at Edinburgh were very surprised in the mid-1950s when Dr Nyerere's name became widespread throughout the world press.
 We never felt when he was here that he was going to become a leading politician.'
 The Rhodesian leader Ian Smith several times referred to Nyerere as Africa's 'evil genius.'"

 The United States Secretary of State Henry Kissinger saw Nyerere and Léopold Sédar Senghor as the two most intellectual African presidents – so did Ali Mazrui – with profound visions for Africa, as he stated in his book Henry Kissinger: Years of Renewal:

+"The two most impressive leaders I encountered on this trip, Nyerere and Senghor, were at opposite ends of the African spectrum.
+In a sense, they represented metaphors for varying approaches to African identity.

+Nyerere considered himself as a leader of an Africa that should evolve in a unique way, separate from the currents in the rest of the world which Africa would use without permitting them to contaminate its essence.
+Senghor saw himself as a participant in an international order in which Africa and négritude would play a significant, but not isolated, role.

+When all is said and done, Nyerere strove for the victory of black Africa while Senghor sought a reconciliation of cultures within the context of self-determination."